The Crucial Constants in the Exponential-type Error Estimates for Multiquadric Interpolations

-{\bf Abstract} It's well-known that there is a so-called high-level error bound for multiquadric and inverse multiquadric interpolations, which was put forward by Madych and Nelson in 1992.
-It's of the form $\left\vert f(x)-s(x)\right\vert \leq \lambda ^{\frac{1}{d}}\left\Vert f\right\Vert _{h}$ { \ }where $0<\lambda <1$ is a constant, $d$ is the fill distance which roughly speaking measures the spacing of the data points, $s(x)$ is the interpolating function of $f(x),$ and $h$ denotes the multiquadric or inverse multiquadric.
+{\bf Abstract} In this article we explore the exponential-type error bound for multiquadric and inverse multiquadric interpolations, which was put forward by Madych and Nelson in 1992.
+It is of the form $\left\vert f(x)-s(x)\right\vert \leq \lambda ^{\frac{1}{d}}\left\Vert f\right\Vert _{h},$ \ where $0<\lambda <1$ is a constant, $d$ is the fill distance which roughly speaking measures the spacing of the data points, $s(x)$ is the interpolating function of $f(x),$ and $h$ denotes the multiquadric or inverse multiquadric.
 The error bound converges very fast as $d\rightarrow 0. $ The constant $\lambda $ is very sensitive.
 A slight change of it will result in a huge change of the error bound.
-Unfortunately $\lambda $ can not be calculated, or even approximated.
+Unfortunately, $\lambda $ can not be calculated, or even approximated.
+In Wendland's book $\left[ 8\right]$ there is also an exponential-type error bound for multiquadric interpolation.
+However, the crucial constant $\lambda$ there remains unknown.
 This is a famous question in the theory of radial basis functions.
-The purpose of this paper is to answer the question.\\ \\ {\bf Key words.} radial basis function, conditionally positive definite function, interpolation, multiquadric, inverse multiquadric\\ \\ {\bf AMS subject classification}.
-41A05, 41A15, 41A25, 41A30, 41A63
+The purpose of this paper is to answer the question.
+Incidentally, we find that the constant $\lambda$ greatly depends on the shape parameter c contained in the multiquadrics.
+It ushers in a useful criterion for the optimal choice of the shape parameter. \\ \\ {\bf Key words:} radial basis function, conditionally positive definite function, interpolation, multiquadric, inverse multiquadric\\ \\ {\bf AMS subject classification}: 41A05, 41A15, 41A25, 41A30, 41A63

 Let $h$ be a continuous function on $\mathbb{R}^n$ which is conditionally positive definite of order $m$.
-Given data $\left( x_{j},~f_{j}\right) ,$ $ j=1,...,~N,$ where $X=\left\{ x_{1},...,x_{N}~\right\} $ is a subset of points in ${\mathbb{R}}^n$ and the $f_{j}{}^{^{\prime }}s$ are real or complex numbers, the so-called $h$ spline interpolant of these data is the function $ s$ defined by
+Given data $\left( x_{j},y_{j}\right) ,$ $ j=1,...,~N,$ where $X=\left\{ x_{1},...,x_{N}~\right\} $ is a subset of points in ${\mathbb{R}}^n$ and the $y_{j}$ are real or complex numbers, the so-called $h$ spline interpolant of these data is the function $ s$ defined by

-where $p(x)$ is a polynomial in $\mathcal{P}_{m-1}$ and the $c_{j}{}^{^{\prime }}s$ are chosen so that
+where $p(x)$ is a polynomial in $\mathcal{P}_{m-1}$ and the $c_{j}$ are chosen so that

 for all polynomials $q$ in $\mathcal{P}_{m-1}$ and

 Here $\mathcal{P}_{m-1}$ denotes the class of those polynomials of \ ${\mathbb{R}}^n$ of degree $\leq m-1$.